 There are always positions available for excellent prospective PhD students and postdoctoral staff.
-Please contact Dr Myant directly if you wish to apply for a position in the area of Additive Manufacture Design.
+Please contact Dr Myant directly if you wish to apply for a position in the area of Additive Manufacture.

 Joining as a PostDoctoral Research Associate

-If you are a highly motivated and dynamic post-doc with experience in design for AM or development of AM systems and you are looking to join, please email us with your CV.
+If you are a highly motivated and dynamic post-doc with experience in Design for Additive Manufacture or development of Additive Manufacture systems and you are looking to join, please email us with your CV.

 List of PostDoctoral Fellowships